 What are the legal requirements of marriage?

 In Scotland, all couples must lodge wedding notices with a local registrar.
 Couples should visit the registrar around 3 months before the wedding is due to take place (a shorter time may be allowed by arrangement with the registrar).
 You should direct any legal queries to the registrar at the local council offices in Marischal College.
-You can get more information and download the forms you need for the registrar by clicking here.
+You can get more information from the registrar:

 Registrar of Births, Deaths and Marriages